 If you're thinking about extending your stay, why not also plan a visit to regional NSW?
 For inspiration, go to VisitNSW.com.

-The Vivid Light Walk is free-of-charge.
-You can purchase tickets for Music and Ideas events, and to Vivid Sydney events at Taronga Zoo and Luna Park.
-Check out the full program at Vivid Ideas, Vivid Music and Taronga Zoo to find information on how to buy tickets.
-You can also keep up-to-date with everything Vivid Sydney through our Vivid Sydney Facebook or Vivid Sydney Twitter pages.
+Check out the full program to find information on ticketed events.
+You can also keep up to date with everything Vivid Sydney through our Vivid Sydney Facebook or Vivid Sydney Twitter pages.

-The Vivid Light Walk is very popular and attracts large numbers of people across the 23 nights of the event.
-Generally, Friday, Saturday and Sunday nights attract the largest crowds.
-Those with young families and strollers should also consider coming to Vivid Sydney on weeknights when visitor numbers are expected to be lower than the weekends.
+The Vivid Sydney Light Walk is very popular and attracts large numbers of people across the 23 nights of the event.
+Generally, Friday, Saturday, Sunday nights and the Monday public holiday night (June 12) attract the largest crowds.
+Those with young families and strollers should also consider coming to Vivid Sydney on weeknights when visitor numbers are expected to be lower than the weekends, and earlier in the night.
+Lights On are at 6pm every night.

 If you have lost something around Circular Quay or Darling Harbour during Vivid Sydney, call or visit The Rocks Police Station on 02 8220 6399.
 If you have lost something at another precinct or venue, Vivid Sydney suggests you call or visit the local police station in that area or the venue you were visiting.